 – Sita Jayaraman – Halton Catholic District School Board

-October 16th – Faith representatives shared the meaning of Inclusion & Togetherness during our original production that celebrated our region’s multicultural diversity at the Burlington Performing Arts Centre with onstage performances of local musicians and artists, including the Enchorus Children’s Choir, Caribbean Pan Drummers, Pianist Renée Huynh, the Don Ko Daiko Drummers, Ukrainian Bandura music, the GuZheng Chinese Zither Group, Filipino Tinikling Pole Dancers, and Chris McKhool with the Sultans of String.
-View our entertaining YouTube video of this event at: https://youtu.be/1mQrmupXDgs
+Saturday October 16th, 2021 – ONE Burlington shared the meaning of INCLUSION and TOGETHERNESS in an original production on the stage of the Main Theatre at the Burlington Performing Arts Centre.
+To celebrate our region’s diversity, there were onstage performances of local musicians and artists, including the Enchorus Children’s Choir, Caribbean Pan Drummers, Pianist Renée Huynh, the Don Ko Daiko Drummers, Ukrainian Bandura music, the GuZheng Chinese Zither Group, Filipino Tinikling Pole Dancers, and Chris McKhool with the Sultans of String.
+See our video of this event at: https://youtu.be/1mQrmupXDgs

 (use OB Sign 2018.jpg graphic, + OB Activities.jpg, + OB Bandshell.jpg, + OB Booths.jpg, + OB 2018 Dancers.jpg photos attached to this eMail) (use current website video of our 2018 summer event with Burlington Councillor Rory Nisan in the still – Caption could identify him).